Three-dimensional non-relativistic chiral massive higher-spin gravity: Twist-free torsional Schr odinger geometry

 which may be viewed as a vierbein postulate for $e^+{}_{\mu}$.
 Here, we may interpret

-as a torsion 2-form, arose due to the Lifshitz anisotropic scalings \eqref{eq:M-scale}.
+as a torsion two-form, which arose due to the Lifshitz anisotropic scalings \eqref{eq:M-scale}.
 Note that our way of defining the torsion 2-form is different with \cite{Bergshoeff:2014uea} in the sense that it comes out from the flatness completion of $\boldsymbol{\cR}[P^-]$.
 Observe that our \emph{``clock''} $e^+_{\mu}$ is not $d$-closed.
 Nevertheless, it is integrable since $e^+\wedge de^+=0$.
 As a result, the Schr\"odinger geometry is said to be \emph{twist-free}.
-The physical implications of the above twist-free torsional geometry will be remarked in Section \ref{sec:holo}.
+The physical implications of the above twist-free torsional geometry will be explained in Section \ref{sec:holo}.